-You are cordially invited to attend Autodesk's 2019 Annual Meeting of Stockholders to be held on Wednesday, June 12, 2019, at 3:00 p.m., Pacific Time, at our San Francisco office, The Landmark, One Market Street, 2nd Floor, San Francisco, California 94105.
+You are cordially invited to attend Autodesk's 2020 Annual Meeting of Stockholders to be held on Thursday, June 18, 2020, at 3:00 p.m., Pacific Time, at our San Francisco office, The Landmark, One Market Street, 2nd Floor, San Francisco, California 94105.
+We are closely monitoring the novel coronavirus (COVID-19) situation, and if it is not advisable to meet in person, we will meet by virtual meeting format only at www.virtualshareholdermeeting.com/ADSK2020.
+If we meet virtually, Autodesk stockholders will have the opportunity to listen to the meeting live, submit questions, and vote online.

-The 2019 Annual Meeting of Stockholders will be held for the following purposes:
+The 2020 Annual Meeting of Stockholders will be held for the following purposes:

-- To elect the eight directors listed in the accompanying Proxy Statement; - 2.
-To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending January 31, 2020; - 3.
+- To elect the ten directors listed in the accompanying Proxy Statement; - 2.
+To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending January 31, 2021; - 3.
 To hold a non-binding vote to approve compensation for our named executive officers; and - 4.
 To transact such other business as may properly come before the Annual Meeting.

-The accompanying Notice of 2019 Annual Meeting of Stockholders and Proxy Statement describe these proposals in greater detail.
+The accompanying Notice of 2020 Annual Meeting of Stockholders and Proxy Statement describe these proposals in greater detail.
 We encourage you to read this information carefully.